evidentlyai/evidently/README.md

 # 🚦 What can you evaluate?

-Evidently has 100+ built-in metrics and tests, and a custom Python interface.
-Each metric has an optional visual render, and can be used in Reports, conditional Tests, or plotted on a Dashboard.
+Evidently has 100+ built-in metrics and tests.
+You can also add custom metrics.
+Each metric has an optional visualization, and can be used in Reports, Tests, or plotted on a Dashboard.
 Here are examples of things you can check:

 |                           |                          |
 |:-------------------------:|:------------------------:|